 The Minister said the government would formulate and implement all necessary laws and regulations for electronic transactions very soon.

 “During the test phase, users will be able to pay their taxes and utility bills not exceeding Rs.
 100, 000,” Arjun Prasad Pokhrel, spokesperson of the Ministry of Finance said on the occasion.

-The Ministry of Finance believes that the project would reduce cost of doing business, cost of collection, improve efficiency and increase transparency.
-It will also reduce workload from government staffers while saving time of consumers.
+The Ministry of Finance believes that the project would reduce the cost of doing business, cost of collection, improve efficiency and increase transparency.
+It will also reduce the workload of government staffers while saving time for consumers.

 At present, to collect Rs.
 1,000, the government spends .69 paisa.
 “With electric payment, we hope to reduce it to .3 paisa,” spokesperson Pokhrel added.